Skip to main content

 Risks

-Collateral value is not monitored during the 3-day loan.
+Collateral value is not monitored during the loan.
 If the collateral loses significant value before maturity and the borrower does not repay, you receive the collateral token directly (not USDC), and may need to sell it at a loss.
-The higher the LTV (Loan-to-Value), the higher this risk.
-You must also manually claim the collateral after maturity by signing a transaction.
+The higher the LTV (Loan-to-Value, the ratio between borrowed USDC and collateral value), the higher this risk.
+You must also manually claim the collateral after maturity.

 No price-based liquidation, margin call, or forced closure can occur during the loan.
 However, the collateral is still exposed to price fluctuations.
 If its value changes significantly, this affects the outcome at maturity for both sides.